You'll Never Walk Alone: Liverpool F.C.

+With its message of hope, encouragement and solidarity, the club states the song is "ingrained into the DNA of Liverpool FC; belted out in triumph and sung in sorrow during the highs and lows of the last six decades", and reflecting on 60 years of 'YNWA' as the club's anthem in 2023, Liverpool manager Jürgen Klopp stated, "Simple but powerful lyrics, a real message.
+Some things have changed since then [the 1960s] but obviously what it means to the people has never changed."

 In 1995, the Gerry and the Pacemakers version peaked at number 34 on the Dutch Single Top 100 on the week ending March 18 and number 24 on the Dutch Top 40 on the week ending April 1.
 It re-entered the Irish Singles Chart in 2012, peaking at number four on the week ending September 20.

 Other teams

 "It was subsequently adopted by Celtic fans, after a 1966 Cup Winners' Cup semi-final at Anfield, and is sung today by fans of Borussia Dortmund and several other clubs, but 'YNWA' remains enduringly and indelibly linked with Liverpool."